Oculus Rift supersampling is one of the best upgrades you can do to your PC after you purchase the VR headset.

 4. Close Oculus Tray Tool and Open/Restart the game.

 Unfortunately, you cannot change these settings on the fly.
 For these settings to apply, you will have to restart the game.
 It’s kinda unfortunate that you cannot really compare the changes immediately, but, it is what it is.

 Don’t use it blindly.
 Although it might seem like if you increase the number to 2 your visual quality is doubled, it’s actually not like that.

 On top of that, you won’t really notice as big of a difference going from 1.6 to 2.0 as you do going from 1.0 to 1.5.
-Reason for that is that currently, VR developers don’t really use texture mipmapping as much and that halts the supersampling progress.
+The reason for this is that currently VR developers don’t really use texture mipmapping as much and that halts the supersampling progress.

 However, there are some games like Henry and few others that give that visual boost, so I would advise you to experiment with different settings.
 If you do go higher, make sure that you have a really strong PC for that.
 Even GTX 1070 can’t pull it off with some titles.

-Some games actually already have the super sampling slider.
-Be careful not to use Oculus Tray Tool version of supersampling when the in-game settings are already turned to max.
+Some games actually already have the supersampling slider.
+Be careful not to use the Oculus Tray Tool version of supersampling when the in-game settings are already turned to max.
 Supersampling is stackable, after all.
 Use either one or the other, otherwise, your GPU will be a certified pan for frying eggs.

 Games that already have a supersampling option: